Photo: Tyler Roemer.

 Spotted towhee (Pipilo maculatus)

-The distinctive coloring of this bird highlights its presence when singing from the tops of shrubs during the breeding season.
-This same plumage also helps it blend into the leaf litter when scratching for insects on the ground.
+The distinctive color of this bird helps highlight its presence when it sings from shrubs during the breeding season.
+This plumage also helps it blend into the leaf litter when looking for insects on the ground.

 Length: 7-7.5"